 Media Literacies and Composition When we integrate computational systems into the core of our cultural and social practices, we reinvent how we tell stories.
 The roles of creators, critics, and audiences are blurring at the same time that digital tools allow us to infinitely reproduce and remix narratives, radically changing what we mean by the "work" or "text."
 These new media platforms empower us to create, share, and respond to cultural narratives that defy traditional notions of how stories operate, demanding new literacies.
 This is the topic explored by undergraduate Digital Culture students enrolled in Ed Finn's Spring 2016 course, Media Literacies and Composition.
 Throughout the course, students individually and collectively created projects on the future of reading and creative experience in a range of media, culminating in the presentation of their own digital media narratives at the end of the semester.
 How can we bring together the world's most imaginative and ambitious thinkers about the future?
 How do we invite everyone into those conversations?

-"To know is nothing at all; to imagine is everything."
-Albert Einstein Fellows of the Imaginary College
+Fellows of the Imaginary College